MrBoy31/juice-shop/README.md

 1. Install and launch
    [Docker Toolbox](https://www.docker.com/docker-toolbox)
-2. Search for `ctf-austin` and click _Create_ to download image and run container
+2. Search for `wargame-web` and click _Create_ to download image and run container
 3. Click on the _Open_ icon next to _Web Preview_ to browse to OWASP Juice Shop